MBCProject/mbc-markdown/micro-behaviors/memory/change-memory-protection.md

 # Change Memory Protection

 Malware may change memory protection.
 For example, read-write memory may be changed to read-execute.
-Changing memory protection may exploits (e.g., bypass Data Execution Prevention).
+Changing memory protection may allow exploits (e.g., bypass Data Execution Prevention).

 ## Methods